 Previous studies have acknowledged the results of the cognitive experience shopping.
 When consumers experience flow, they tend not to use their thinking, understanding, and interpretation, which are the aspects of cognitive experience shopping.
-Immersion in an online activity encourages users to utilize their cognitive abilities although there are only a few of empirical research on the relationship between flow and cognitive experience shopping in the literature [20].
+Immersion in an online activity encourages users to utilize their cognitive abilities, although there are few of empirical research on the relationship between flow and cognitive experience shopping in the literature [20].

-According to the human information processing theory, consumers' decision-making on e-commerce websites can broadly be divided into two stages, namely 1) potential product, and 2) product evaluation from the social information by social commerce features [34].
-Therefore, a rich social commerce feature has a significant positive effect on the perceived usefulness and enjoyment [23].
-When pages of a shopping website are constructed with specialized functions and features, users will be attracted, become immersed in the shopping experience, will not be distracted by external stimuli, and complete their shopping task with greater efficiency, thereby satisfying their utilitarian purchase value.
-Consumers' concentration on a website is positively related to utilitarian value as a part of cognitive experience [22].
+According to the human information processing theory, consumers' decision-making on e-commerce websites can broadly be divided into two stages, namely 1) potential product, 2) product evaluation from the social information by social commerce features [34].
+Therefore, social commerce feature richness has a significant positive effect on perceived usefulness, and perceived enjoyment [23].
+When pages of a shopping website are constructed with specialized functions and features, user concentration will be attracted, and the users will become immersed in the shopping experience and will not be distracted by external stimuli, complete their shopping task with greater efficiency, thereby satisfying their utilitarian purchase value.
+Consumer concentration on a website is positively related to utilitarian value as part of cognitive experience [22].

-In a flow state, the perceived control of online users is impacted from their control of the site's web pages, shaped by the experience of relevant systems such as the search engine, recommendation systems, transaction security system, and how these factors enable the users to find desired information or perform operating procedures.
+In a flow state, perceived control of online users is impacted from their control of the site's web pages, shaped by the experience of relevant systems such as the search engine, recommendation systems, transaction security system, and how these factors enable the users to find desired information or perform operating procedures.
 Utilitarian consumers, when shopping, prefer more control, less expenditure of effort, and higher efficiency to speed up completion of their purchase task.
-Results indicate that the perceived control on website is positively associated with perceived utilitarian value when shopping online [22].
-Besides, Xue et al. [35] found that the perceived control is positively associated with the perceived usefulness.
+Results indicate that perceived control on website is positively associated with perceived utilitarian value when shopping online [22].
+Besides, Xue et.al [35] found that perceived control is positively associated with perceived usefulness.
 The explanation behind is that high perceived control promotes consumers to search useful information prior to purchasing decision.
 The next hypothesis is:

-H2: Flow experience has a significant influence on the cognitive experience.
+H2: Flow experience has significant influence on cognitive experience.